VachaLab/gorder-manual/src/leaflets.md

 # Order parameters for individual leaflets

 `gorder` can calculate order parameters for the entire membrane as well as for the individual leaflets.

-To do this, you need to specify a method for classifying lipids into membrane leaflets. `gorder` assigns lipids to membrane leaflets independently for each frame, making it suitable even for the analysis of membranes where lipids flip-flop between leaflets.
+To do this, you need to specify a method for classifying lipids into membrane leaflets.
+By default, `gorder` assigns lipids to membrane leaflets independently for each analyzed frame (this can be customized, see [Classification frequency](#classification-frequency)), making it suitable even for the analysis of membranes where lipids flip-flop between leaflets.

 There are three leaflet classification methods available in `gorder`: `global`, `local`, and `individual`.